alpha-davidson/Jet-IQNs/PyTorch/README.md

-If you want to train all 4 independent IQNs with the default parameters, do
+If you want to train all 4 independent IQNs with the default parameters, go to the `src/` directory and do

 `bash train_all.sh`